– Too Small

 Small Room, Big Results

-Sam’s room proves that you can achieve equal representation of all frequencies if you are willing to give up large amounts of surface area using diaphragmatic absorption.
+Sam’s room proves that you can achieve equal representation of all frequencies if you are willing to give up large amounts of surface area using absorption.
 Diaphragmatic absorption that was custom designed and built by Sam to achieve high rates of absorption.
 If your room size and volume falls into the red zone, and you can not find another room size for whatever the reason there is a solution.
-You must be prepared to give up large amounts of space, have a budget that will be large enough to produce the required treatment technologies and spend many hours in the tuning process.
+You must be prepared to give up large amounts of space, have a budget that will be large enough to produce the required treatment and spend many hours in the tuning process.

 ACDA-10 Activated Carbon